Search

 SHOPPING AND DINING ON MAGAZINE STREET

 If there’s something you want, Magazine Street has it.
 Most shops are locally owned, ranging from art galleries to costume shops and home goods store.
 A few of our favorite shops include Fleurty Girl for souvenirs, Lionheart Prints for your stationary needs, Terrance Osborne Gallery for Black-centric art, Funky Monkey for unique clothing finds, and Vintage Green Review for zero-waste items.
-Foodies, there’s plenty of options for you as well, from red beans and rice at Joey K’s to Senegalese cuisine at Dakar NOLA to Chinese food at Miss Shirley’s, and sweet treats at The Cupcake Collection.
+Foodies, there’s plenty of options for you as well, from red beans and rice at Joey K’s to Senegalese cuisine at Dakar NOLA to Chinese food at Miss Shirley’s.
 There are outdoor bars, coffee shops, spas, tattoo and piercing shops, record stores, workout studios, and more all on Magazine Street.
 Check out the Magazine Street Merchant Association’s business directory here.

 Rebecca Todd